barriehadfield/reactrb-showcase/README.md

 ### Using NPM and Webpack alongside Rails

 I have found this to be an excellent combination which allows for all the front end assets to be installed via NPM which then play very nicely with Webpack which will co-exist happily with Sprockets.
 Pretty much every front end library is packaged with NPM these days so it is easy to get help and most things just work.

+One consideration is that you need to pay attention to the version of React being included by the [React Rails](https://github.com/reactjs/react-rails) gem and NPM.
+I would suggest you use the React version supplied by the gem and set the NPM version accordingly.
+This will create a happy medium where you will know that React Rails is using a supported version of React and all your front-end assets versions are locked to the same React version.

 + [NPM](https://www.npmjs.com/)
 + [Webpack](https://www.npmjs.com/package/webpack)